Karrrmma/Gator-connect/application/README.md

 *********************************************************************************************************************************************

 ## Backend Directory Structure
-- `routes`: This directory contains `handler.js` that has all of the backend routes that we used in this project.
+- `routes`: This directory contains files that defines the endpoints for our routes in our application.
-    * `controllers`:
+    * `controllers`: Contains functions to handle requests for all of our route files.
-- `config`:
+- `config`: Stores the database along with our JWT secret key.
-- `middleware`:
+- `middleware`: Contains functions that perform operations on both the request and response objects.
-- `index.js`: This is the main entry point of the server, it listens to a certain port and imports some needed frameworks.
+- `index.js`: This is the main entry point of the server, it listens to a certain port and imports some needed frameworks, as well as uses all the routes in the application.

 ## Frontend Directory Structure